Young Womens Christian Association Of Dayton Ohio wrote -

 YWCA Dayton is Dayton’s oldest women’s organization, supporting women in need to be safe and independent since 1870.
 Its work to eliminate domestic violence began in the late 1880s with a petition to the Ohio General Assembly asking for “better legal protection for women against assault.”

-Our shelters have a 95% client satisfaction rating upon shelter exit, and we are the only COA-accredited domestic violence services site in Montgomery County.
-(Nationally, only 61 DV services sites are COA-accredited.)
+Shelter services include: emergency shelter; crisis intervention; case management; food, clothing and personal care items; housing support; support and educational groups; individual advocacy; goal planning; safety planning; and follow-up and referrals.
+Our shelters have a 95% client satisfaction rating upon shelter exit and we are the only COA-accredited domestic violence services site in Montgomery County.

-In honor of YWCA Dayton's 40 years of sheltering domestic violence survivors, join us in raising $40,000 during this year's Purple Purse Challenge.
-Your support ensures a safe and secure future for hundreds of women and children across the Miami Valley every day -- and will ensure this support remains for another 40 years, and beyond.
+Your support ensures a safe and secure future for hundreds of women and children across the Miami Valley every day.
 Thank you!